lphexter/predicting_fmri_response_dissimilarity_to_natural_scenes/README.md

 ## Running the Models

 ### Configuration files:
-1. config.py --> user configurations for the first model
+1. [DEPRECATED] dep_config.py --> user configurations for the first model
-2. clip_config.py --> user configurations for the second model; NOTE: "SWEEP" to True means that you will loop over the layers in "LAYERS_LIST" (rather than just the one test layer)
+2. clip_config.py --> user configurations for the second model; NOTE: "SWEEP" to True means that you will loop over the layers in "LAYERS_LIST" after it finishes running with the parameterized layer number, HIDDEN_LAYERS

 ### First model (Siamese CNN)
 ```bash